 By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 Having trouble sleeping?
+These days, many people are in this boat.
+Between the pandemic and it’s domino effect on so many aspects of our lives, our collective stress is high.
 In this article – which I hope can help, if you are – I share with you common reasons behind lack of sleep, as well as why sleep is so important, and why sleeping pills aren’t the answer.
 I also suggest many natural ways to help you get more sleep.

 Though we spend about one third of our lives sleeping, for many, sleep does not come easy.
 Insomnia is defined by the inability to either fall asleep or stay asleep.
 It’s a problem that affects a huge number of people − an estimated one-third of the urban American population needs to get more sound, recuperative sleep.
 In Brazil, the country with the highest self-reported prevalence, the number is 40 percent.